ovn-org/ovn/Documentation/intro/install/fedora.rst

       Avoid deeper levels because they do not render well.

 ===========================================
-Fedora, RHEL 7.x Packaging for Open vSwitch
+Fedora, RHEL 7.x Packaging for OVN
 ===========================================

-This document provides instructions for building and installing Open vSwitch RPM packages on a Fedora Linux host.
-Instructions for the installation of Open vSwitch on a Fedora Linux host without using RPM packages can be found in the :doc:`general`.
+This document provides instructions for building and installing OVN RPM packages on a Fedora Linux host.
+Instructions for the installation of OVN Fedora Linux host without using RPM packages can be found in the :doc:`general`.

-These instructions have been tested with Fedora 23, and are also applicable for RHEL 7.x and its derivatives, including CentOS 7.x and Scientific Linux 7.x.
+These instructions have been tested with Fedora 29 and 30, and are also applicable for RHEL 7.x and its derivatives, including CentOS 7.x and Scientific Linux 7.x.

 Build Requirements
 ------------------